 Services we offer

-Several pieces of legislation, including GDPR and the Companies Act 2006, charge companies to show they can comply with business continuity criteria.
+Several legal obligations, including GDPR and the Companies Act 2006, charge companies to show they can comply with business continuity criteria.
 This absolutely means electronic data – such as accounting records.

 But also, as far as IT is concerned, this relates to being able to continue business operation despite data failure – like a failed server or equipment loss or theft.

-In our experience, data backup can often be taken for granted until there is a crisis and then, the realisation that the backup strategy in place isn’t good enough.
+In our experience, data backup can often be taken for granted until there is a crisis.
+This is followed by a realisation that the backup strategy in place isn’t good enough.